-1. DETERMINING THE RECIPIENT'S NEEDS.
-To support a third party contract with Federal assistance awarded by the Federal Transit Administration (FTA), the Common Grant Rules require the recipient to
+- 1. DETERMINING THE RECIPIENT'S NEEDS.
+To support a third-party contract with Federal assistance awarded by the Federal Transit Administration (FTA), recipients are required to adopt adequate procedures for determining the type and amount of property and services it needs to acquire under 2 CFR 200.318(d). - a.

-- a.
 Eligibility.
 The property and services to be acquired must be eligible under the Federal law authorizing the FTA assistance award and any regulations thereunder.
 For example, FTA prohibits the use of capital assistance for the recipient's operations expenses.
-If FTA assistance will be used to finance the cost of property or services, the property or services must be within the scope of the specific project from which that FTA assistance will be derived. - b.
+If FTA assistance will be used to finance the cost of property or services, the property or services must be within the scope of the specific award from which that FTA assistance will be derived. - b.
 Necessity.
-The Common Grant Rules requires the recipient to establish procedures to avoid the purchase of unnecessary property and services (including duplicative items and quantities or options it does not intend to use or whose use is unlikely).
-In monitoring whether a recipient has complied with its procedures to determine what property or services are unnecessary, FTA bases its determinations on what would have been a recipient's reasonable expectations at the time the recipient entered into the contract. - (1) Unnecessary Reserves.
-FTA expects the recipient to limit the acquisition of federally assisted property and services to the amount it needs to support its public transportation system.
-In particular, FTA seeks information about the recipient's fleet to ensure that the recipient does not acquire more vehicles than it needs for public transportation service in its service area.
-Further guidance on spare ratios is contained in the most recent versions of FTA Circular 5010.1 providing Grant Management guidance, FTA Circular 9030.1 providing Urbanized Area Formula Program guidance, and FTA Circular 9300.1 providing Capital Investment Program guidance. - (2) Acquisition for Assignment Purposes.
-The recipient may contract only for its current and reasonably expected public transportation needs and may not add quantities or options to third party contracts solely to permit assignment to another party at a later date.
-These limits on assignments, however, do not preclude joint procurements that are entered into simultaneously by two or more parties to obtain advantages unavailable for small procurements. - (a) General Prohibition.
-The recipient may contract only for its current and reasonably expected public transportation needs, and may not add quantities or options to third party contracts solely to permit assignment to another party at a later date. - (b) Changes in the Recipient's Needs.
-FTA recognizes that the quantity of property or services a recipient reasonably believes it may need at the time of contract award may change.
+Recipients must establish procedures that avoid the acquisition of unnecessary or duplicative items under 2 CFR 200.318(d).
+FTA will review the recipient's procedures and determinations based on reasonable expectations at the time of the contract, with an emphasis on achieving the broad outcomes targeted by Federal investments. - (1) Unnecessary Reserves and Spare Ratios.
+Recipients must establish procedures to avoid the purchase of unnecessary property and services (including duplicative items and quantities or options it does not intend to use or whose use is unlikely under 2 CFR 200.318(d).
+Therefore, FTA seeks information about the recipient's fleet to ensure that the recipient does not acquire more vehicles than it needs for public transportation service in its service area.
+Further guidance on spare ratios is contained in the most recent versions of FTA Circular 5010.1F Award Management Requirements, FTA Circular 9050.1A Urbanized Areas Formula Grant Programs Guidance, and FTA Circular 9300.1B Capital Investment Program Guidance and Application Instructions. - (2) Acquisition for Assignment Purposes.
+The recipient must contract only for its current and reasonably expected public transportation needs and must not add quantities or options to contracts solely to permit assignment to another party at a later date.
+These limits on assignments, however, do not preclude: - (a) Changes in the Recipient's Needs.
+The quantity of property or services a recipient reasonably believes it may need at the time of contract award may be different from what it actually needs during contract performance.
 A recipient's later needs might decrease due to changed circumstances or honest mistakes.
-In those situations, the recipient may assign its unneeded contract authority to another entity that would like to acquire the property or services. - (c) Exceptions.
-These limits on assignments, however, do not preclude: - 1.
-Joint Procurements.
-Two or more recipients may enter into a single procurement at the same time to obtain advantages unavailable for smaller procurements, as discussed more fully in Chapter V, section 3 of this circular.

-2. State or Local Government Purchasing Schedules or Purchasing Contracts.
+In those situations, the recipient may assign its unneeded contract authority to another entity that would like to acquire the property or services.
+(Chapter V of this circular provides information of assignments for contract rights between FTA recipients.) - (b) Joint Procurements.
+These are encouraged as a strategic approach to achieving cost-effective and efficient Federal procurements and standardization in requirements.
+Two or more recipients may enter into a single procurement at the same time to obtain advantages unavailable for smaller procurements, as discussed more fully in Chapter V, section 3 of this circular. - (c) State or Local Government Purchasing Schedules or Purchasing Contracts.
+These should be utilized in a manner that supports transparency, competition, and the achievement of broader Federal and local infrastructure goals.
 A State or local government may enter into contracts that support its purchasing schedules or purchasing contracts established as discussed more fully in Chapter V, section 4 of this circular.